14 Surfboard Brands We Love

 Channel Islands Surfboards (Al & Britt Merrick)

-The surfboard brand started to see success on a global scale when Tom Curren began riding Al’s shapes in competition, helping him achieve the status of world champion.
+But they didn’t see success on a global scale until Tom Curren began riding Al’s shapes in competition and went on to become world champion.

 Lost Surfboards